SynthstromAudible/DelugeFirmware/docs/community_features.md

 ### 4.1.9 - Song macros

 Macros are a way to quickly switch playing clips without needing to go into song view.
-Within grid view, purple mode is used to edit macros.
+From session view, open the `SONG MENU` and enter the `CONFIGURE MACROS` menu to edit macros.

 There are 8 macro slots shown in the left sidebar.

 To assign a macro, first select a macro slot and then press a clip in the grid.

 Pressing the same clip multiple time cycles though different modes:

-- clip macro: Launch or mute the clip
+- `Clip macro`: Launch or mute the clip
+  - Individual clips are green/red, so you see if they get deactivated, just like in song row view
-- output macro: cycle though all clips for this particular output
+- `Output macro`: cycle though all clips for this particular output
-- section macro: Launch all clips for this section
+- `Section macro`: Launch all clips for this section

+After assigning a clip to a slot, you can press the macro slot to see what clip has been assigned to it (clip will alternate between the clip's colour and white).

-Inside a clip timeline view, hold SONG button and press the left sidebar to launch a macro.
+Inside a `CLIP TIMELINE VIEW`, hold `SONG` button and press the `LEFT SIDEBAR` to launch a macro.

-In keyboard view, macros are available as a sidebar control.
-SHIFT makes the launch immediate just like in song view.
-AFFECT ENTIRE + clip macro can be used to jump to edit the clip.
+In `KEYBOARD VIEW`, macros are available as a sidebar control. `SHIFT` makes the launch immediate just like in song view. `AFFECT ENTIRE` + `CLIP MACRO` can be used to jump to edit the clip.

 ### 4.2 - Clip View - General Features (Instrument and Audio Clips)